-Modern Spiritualism dates from March 1848: it being then that, for the first time intelligent communications were held with the unknown cause of the mysterious knocking and other sounds, similar to those which had disturbed the Mompesson and Wesley families in the seventeenth and eighteenth centuries.
-This discovery was made by Miss Kate Fox. girl of nine years old, and the first recognized example of an extensive class now known as mediums.
-It is worthy of remark that this very first "Modern Spiritual manifestation" vas subjected to the test of unlimited examination by all the inhabitants of the village of Hydesville, N. Y. Though all were utter skeptics, no one could discover any cause for the noises, which continued, though with less violence, when all the children had left the house.
-Nothing is more common than the remark that it is absurd and illogical to impute noises, of which we can not discover the cause, to the agency of spirits.
+Modern Spiritualism dates from March.
+1848; it being then that, for the first time intelligent communications were held with the unknown cause of the mysterious knocking and other sounds, similar to those which has disturbed the Mompesson and Wesley families in the seventeenth and eighteenth centuries.
+This discovery was made by Miss Kate Fox, a girl of nine years old, and the first recognized example of an extensive class now known as mediums.
+It is worthy of remark that this very first "Modern Spiritual manifestation" was subjected to the test of unlimited examination by all the inhabitants of the village of Hydesville, N. Y. Though all were utter skeptics, no one could discover any cause for the noises, which continued, though with less violence, when all the children had left the house.
+Nothing is more common than the remark that it is absurd and illegical to impute noises, of which we can not discover the cause, to the agency of spirits.
 So it undoubtedly is when the noises are merely a noise; but it is so illogical when these noises turn out to be signals, and signals which spell out a fact, though wholly unknown to all present, turns out to be true?
-Yet, on this very first occasion, twenty-six years ago, the signals declared that a murdered man was buried in the cellar of the house; it indicated the exact spot in the cellar under which the body lay; and upon digging there, at a depth of six or, seven feet, considerable portions of a human skeleton were found.
-Yet more: the name of the murdered man was given, and it was ascertained 'that such a person had visited that very house and had disappeared five years before, and had never been heard of since.
-The signals further declared that he, the murdered man, was the signaler; and as all the witnesses had satisfled themselves that the signals were not made by any living person or by any assigna-ble cause, the logical conclusion from the facts was, that it was the spirit of the murdered man; although such a conclusion might be to some in the highest degree improbable, and to others in the highest degree absurd.
+Yet, on this very first occasion, twenty-six years ago, the signals declared that a murdered man was buried in the cellar of the house; it indicated the exact spot in the cellar under which the body lay; and upon digging there, at a depth of six or seven feet, considerable portions of a human skeleton were found.
+Yet more: the name of the murdered man was given, and it was ascertained that such a person had visited that very house and had disappeared five years before, and had never been heard of since.
+The signals further declared that he, the murdered man, was the signaler; and as all the witnesses had satisfied themselves that the signals were not made by any living person or by any assigna-ble cause, the logical conclusion from the facts was, that it was the spirit of the murdered man; although such a conclusion might be to some in the highest degree improbable, and to others in the highest degree absurd.

-The Misses Fox now became involuntary mediums, and the family (which had removed to the city of Rochester) were accused of im-posture, and offered to submit the children to examination by a committee of townsmen appointed in public meeting.
-Three commitof the phenomena was undiscoverable.
+The Misses Fox now became involuntary mediums, and the family (which had removed to the city of Rochester) were accused of imposture, and offered to submit the children to examination by a committee of townsmen appointed in public meeting.
+Three committees were successively appointed; the last, composed of violent skeptics who had accused the previous committees of stupidity or qonnivance.
+But all three, after unlimited investigation, were forced to declare that the cause of the phenomena was undiscoverable.
 The sounds occurred on the wall and floor while the mediums, after being thoroughly searched by ladies, "stood on pillows, barefooted, and with their clothes tied round their ankles."
-The last and most skeptical committee reported that, "They had heard sounds, and failed ut-terly to discover their origin.
-They had proved that neither machinery nor imposture had been used; and their questions, many of them being mental, were answered correctly."
-When we consider that the mediums were two When we consider that the mediums were two children under twelve years of age, and the examiners utterly skeptical American citizens, thoroughly resolved to detect imposture, and urged on by excited public meetings, it may perhaps be considered that even at this early-stage the question of imposture or delusion was pretty well settled in the negative.
+The isst and most skeptical committee reported that, "They had heard sounds, and failed utterly to discover their origin.
+They had proved that neither machinery nor imposture had been used, and their questions, many of them being mental, were answered correctly."
+When we consider that the mediums were two children under twelve years of age, and the examiners utterly skeptical American citizens, thoroughly resolved to detect imposture, and urged on by excited public meetings, it may perhaps be considered that even at this early stage the question of imposture or delusion was pretty wall estitled in the negative.